Nothing like a slow play rant to spice up your Friday

 It would be easy to place all the blame on the golf course and their management team; they make their fair share of errors that hinder a quick round.

-This is a problem I think a destination city like Vegas has because of the overwhelming number of players who won’t be back mainly because their flight leaves the next day and in reality they’re more than likely going to be hammered at the Black Jack table within 30minutes of leaving the course.
+Because of the overwhelming number of players who won’t be back, mainly because their flight leaves the next day and in reality, they’re more than likely going to be hammered at the Black Jack table within 30minutes of leaving the course.

 Golf is available for nearly 12 months out of the year, and the courses out here rarely have days where the booking pages are not full of paying patrons.
 That makes it easy for a course to lose sight of the wrong taking place on their property.